 Pediatric liver transplant services

 The Pediatric Liver Transplant Program at YNHTC provides leading-edge treatment for children suffering from liver failure and genetic diseases of the liver that result in life-threatening complications.
-YNHTC is the only transplant center providing pediatric liver transplantation in Connecticut, Rhode Island, Vermont and Southern Massachusetts; in addition it serves the Northeastern U.S. region and receives international referrals.
+YNHTC is a regional leader in providing pediatric liver transplantation, serving patients from Connecticut and across the United States as well as international referrals.
 Innovations in surgery include living donor, split, reduced and mono-segment liver transplantation.

 The YNHTC Pediatric Liver Transplant team knows that children often have special needs and unique medical complications that require a great deal of care during the transplant process.